The optimist’s guide to 2017

 This means that from 2019 Europeans will face long queues at UK airports.
 So will Britons arriving on the Continent.
 Although Britons pride themselves on queuing, many UK corporates – and European ones with British interests – see an aircraft as a way of skipping the biggest trouble.
 Sales in Europe boom.

-is viagra safe after expiration date April: Cash is back
+April: Cash is back

 President Trump’s plans to encourage US companies to bring back cash from their international operations is a huge success.
 The amounts involved are staggering.
 Apple has $216 billion overseas, Cisco $60.6 billion and Coca-Cola $22.4 billion.
 But there are many smaller US firms that also take advantage of the policy.